Online-Only Casper Just Opened An IRL Store Where You Can Test Its Mattresses

 On Tuesday, Casper, which is known for its fast shipping and easy return policy, opened its first permanent store in New York's swanky NoHo neighborhood.
 The startup had previously dabbled in physical retail through pop-up shops, short-term stores, and more gimmicky strategies like a mobile nap pod.

-It also already sells sheets and a bed mat at Target stores, and until 2017 it sold mattresses at West Elm.
-But Neil Parikh, co-founder and chief operating office of Casper, told BuzzFeed News that it was time for the company "to do its own thing" and launch its first permanent store.
+It also already sells sheets and a bed mat at Target stores and, until 2017, it sold mattresses at West Elm.
+But Neil Parikh, cofounder and chief operating office of Casper, told BuzzFeed News that it was time for the company "to do its own thing" and launch its first permanent store.

 "It's a product people look for in-person," he said.
 "For us to create a sleep store and take a spin on it and get people to think about it differently, it makes sense that we'd want to do that in person."